Better Stories, Better Languages

 Tools: source tuned for open maintenance, DVCS

-Decompose programs?
+Average: Decompose programs?

 Issue: software is too big to handle in one lump.

-Story: hierarchical design in parts. fully informed.
+Story: hierarchical design in parts; fully informed.

 Solution: top-down management, layers.

-Decompose programming?
+Better: Decompose programming?

 Story: Partial information.
 Propagator network.